The Subtle Art of Not Giving a Fuck teaches us to live a better, anxious-free life.

 The only way to achieve a sense of meaning in your life instead is to reject total and boundless freedom and choose instead to commit to something.
 Like a place, a relationship, or even a belief.

-My Note: this part basically summarize what Grit by Angela Duckworth is all about.
+this part basically summarizes what Grit by Angela Duckworth is all about.

 Chapter 9: …And Then You Die